chrizandr/information_retrieval/assign1/README.md

 python index.py
 ```

-Once the index is built we can run queries on the corpus
+Once the index is built we can run queries on the corpus.
 Search the corpus using the built index with `search.py`
 ```python
 from search import search